 The River North Gallery District has shrunk during the economic downturn in recent years but remains a vibrant art scene.

 Dining, nightlife.
 There are a multitude of dining, drinking and nightlife options within a short walk of River North Park.

 Gene & Georgetti’s, which bills itself as “Chicago’s oldest and one of its finest steakhouses” and has been known to attract celebrities, is next door to River North Park.

 River North Park residents are more likely to frequent the popular bar and restaurant scene along Hubbard St, a block south of the building.

 A few short blocks east, just around the corner from Hubbard, Clark St is becoming one of the densest restaurant venues in the city.

 Parks, recreation.
-River North Park lacks convenient access to public parks.
+River North Park, like virtually every apartment building in the neighborhood, lacks convenient access to public parks.
 There is a dog park near the property at the southwest corner of Ohio and Orleans.

-River North Park has reasonable proximity to Chicago’s expanding Riverwalk.
+River North Park is a short walk from Chicago’s fabulous and expanding Riverwalk.

-The CTA’s #65 bus route provides frequent (although not always rapid) access to Streeterville and North Michigan Ave, and busses along Wells and LaSalle connect to Loop and Near North destinations.
-Taxis regularly cruise the area.
+The CTA’s #65 bus route provides frequent access to Streeterville and North Michigan Ave, and busses along Wells and LaSalle connect to Loop and Near North destinations.
+Taxis and ride-sharing services regularly cruise the area.
+Zipcar locations are nearby.

 Access to the city’s expressway grid is excellent, via the nearby Ohio / Ontario off / on ramps to I-90/94.